If you want to know how to make money with Alibaba and start your own online business then you’re in the right place:

-Yes it can be scary, difficult, frustrating, down right painful, but if you follow our guide and stick to it, you will reap all the rewards and then some that the far east has to offer…
+Yes it can be scary, difficult, frustrating, and down right painful, but if you follow our guide and stick to it, you will reap all the rewards and then some…

-The first thing you need to do is identify products, there are a lot ways you can do this, and the hardest part is usually coming up with ideas to research.
+The first thing you need to do is identify products you want to sell, there are a lot ways you can do this, and the hardest part is usually coming up with ideas to research.
 I usually do the following.

-- Ask people what problems they are having Facebook and reddit are both great places for this, usually I just ask people questions about what things they use in their everyday lives that they have trouble with or could use improvement.
-Check out this reddit post here, this is how I do it.
+Ask people what problems they are having Facebook and reddit are both great places for this, usually I just ask people questions about what things they use in their everyday lives that they have trouble with or could use improvement.
+Check out this reddit post here,.

-- Keep a notebook where I jot down things that I see everyday that I think are cool or interesting.
-I made a short video about this and some shipping info.
+Keep a notebook where I jot down things that I see everyday that I think are cool or interesting.

-- Try to solve problems that I have.
+Try to solve problems that you have.
 The most obvious problems are hard to solve because you have been dealing with them forever, so next time something seems a bit annoying or dumb take a second and think if there is a way to improve it.

 Terapeak is an awesome tool for identifying products on eBay and Amazon.
 It’s also simple to use, all you need to do is input the product you want to research and TeraPeak will give you some sweet analytics.
 Like sell through ratio, sales volume, and the trend over 30, 60 and 90 days.